lpsmith/configurator/README.markdown

 is tied down to `HashMap`,  the data structure offers no support for efficiently discovering these names.
-In order to fix this, `configurator-ng` moved to [`critbit`][critbit]. which allows us to efficently iterate over these keys (in alphabetical order).
+In order to fix this, `configurator-ng` moved to [`critbit`][critbit]. which allows us to efficiently iterate over these keys (in alphabetical order).
 So `configurator-ng` offers the following operator:

     subgroups :: ConfigParser m => Text -> m [Text]